fpigerre/Investable/README.md

 ## Installing Investable

-At the moment, Investable runs on Ruby `1.9.3` with Rails version `4.1.6`.
+At the moment, Investable runs on Ruby `1.9.3` with Rails version `4.2.3`.
 In order to install dependencies, simply run `bundle install`.
+If the `bundle` command is not available to you, the Bundler gem can be installed by running `gem install bundler`.
 Afterwards, a development server can be opened on `localhost:3000` by running `rails server`.

 ## License